Keep on Going: Learning Robust Humanoid Motion Skills via Selective Adversarial Training: Experiments

 \subsubsection{Robustness of Motion Policies}

-We compare the performance of motion policies trained by different methods in clean environments without perturbations and in domain randomized environments with perturbations, respectively.
-In the perceptive locomotion task, we evaluate velocity tracking performance $E_{vel}, E_{ang}$ and the gravitational projection component $E_{g}$ of motion policies on flat ground, slopes, stairs, and discrete terrains.
-As shown in Table \ref{table2}, compared to PL-DR, PL-CAP achieves better performance indicators regardless of the presence of perturbations.
-This indicates that adversarial training can significantly compensate for the vulnerability of motion policies and improve their performance and robustness against perturbations.
-For the whole-body control task, we analyze the trajectory tracking performance of the motion policies, as shown in Fig.~\ref{fig3}.
-The WBC-CAP is significantly superior to the WBC-DR in multiple trajectory tracking indicators, especially the velocity tracking indicators $E_{vel}, E_{ang}$.
-The results demonstrate that WBC-CAP has a higher self-stabilization ability and imitation ability during the trajectory tracking process, avoiding the sacrifice of trajectory tracking accuracy for maintaining self-stability.
+We evaluate motion policies trained with different methods in both clean and DR environments.
+For the perceptive locomotion task, we evaluate velocity tracking and gravitational projection component on flat ground, slopes, stairs, and discrete terrains.
+As shown in Table~\ref{table2}, PL-SAP outperforms PL-DR, indicating that that the SA2RT can effectively address vulnerabilities in motion policies, enhancing robustness and task performance.
+For whole-body control, we evaluate trajectory tracking performance, as shown in Fig.~\ref{fig3}.
+WBC-SAP outperforms WBC-DR across all evaluation metrics, particularly in velocity tracking.
+Experimental results demonstrate that the SA2RT effectively enhances the robot’s trajectory imitation performance, enabling it to maintain body stability in perturbed environments without compromising tracking accuracy.